go-while/nntp-mongodb-storage/README.md

 - By launching multiple mongoWorker_Reader instances concurrently (controlled by GetWorker), articles can be retrieved in parallel, reducing read times.
 - Before starting the reading process, the worker initializes and establishes a connection to the MongoDB database.
-- The worker listens to the Mongo_Reader_queue for read requests, each represented as a `MongoGetRequest` struct containing article hashes (`Msgidhashes`) and a return channel (`RetChan`) for sending back the retrieved articles.
+- The worker listens to the Mongo_Reader_queue for read requests, each represented as a `MongoGetRequest` struct containing article (`MessageIDs`) and a return channel (`RetChan`) for sending back the retrieved articles.
-- Upon receiving a read request, the worker queries the MongoDB collection to retrieve the corresponding articles (in compressed form) based on the provided article hashes (`Msgidhashes`).
+- Upon receiving a read request, the worker queries the MongoDB collection to retrieve the corresponding articles (in compressed form) based on the provided article (`MessageIDs`).
 - Once the articles are retrieved, the worker sends them back to the main program through the `RetChan` channel of the corresponding `MongoGetRequest` struct, enabling efficient and concurrent reading of articles from the database.